Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes.
 File Form 7004 on or before April 15 to extend the Form 5472 and pro forma 1120 filing deadline by six months, to October 15.
 The extension moves the filing date only; for a disregarded entity there is no tax to pay.

-What is the Form 5472 deadline for 2026?
+What is the deadline for a foreign-owned single-member LLC?

 Related guides

-Deadline calculatorYour exact 2026 and 2027 key datesForm 7004 extensionGet six more months to October 15Form 5472 extensionHow to extend your deadlineHow to file Form 5472Step-by-step before the deadlineFiling both togetherThe complete package processMissed the deadline?What to do before the IRS actsCatch-up filing guideFile late years correctlyThe $25,000 penaltyThe cost of filing lateWhat is Form 5472?The complete definitionForm 5472 in 2026Current-year rules and what to watch
+Deadline calculatorYour exact 2026 and 2027 key datesForm 7004 extensionGet six more months to October 15Form 5472 extensionHow to extend your deadlineHow to file Form 5472Step-by-step before the deadlineFiling both togetherThe complete package processMissed the deadline?What to do before the IRS actsCatch-up filing guideFile late years correctlyThe $25,000 penaltyThe cost of filing lateWhat is Form 5472?The complete definitionForm 5472 in 2026Current-year rules and what to watchForm 5472 instructionsLine-by-line before the deadlinePricingOn-time filing for a flat $299Apply to file your Form 5472Start in about five minutes

 Beat the April 15 deadline